Cysharp/ObservableCollections/README.md

 ObservableCollections is a high performance observable collections(`ObservableList<T>`, `ObservableDictionary<TKey, TValue>`, `ObservableHashSet<T>`, `ObservableQueue<T>`, `ObservableStack<T>`, `ObservableRingBuffer<T>`, `ObservableFixedSizeRingBuffer<T>`) with synchronized views and Observe Extension for [R3](https://github.com/Cysharp/R3).

 .NET has [`ObservableCollection<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1), however it has many lacks of features.
 It based `INotifyCollectionChanged`, `NotifyCollectionChangedEventHandler` and `NotifyCollectionChangedEventArgs`.
 There are no generics so everything boxed, allocate memory every time.
 Also `NotifyCollectionChangedEventArgs` holds all values to `IList` even if it is single value, this also causes allocations. `ObservableCollection<T>` has no Range feature so a lot of wastage occurs when adding multiple values, because it is a single value notification.
 Also, it is not thread-safe is hard to do linkage with the notifier.

-ObservableCollections introduces generics version of `NotifyCollectionChangedEventHandler` and `NotifyCollectionChangedEventArgs`, it using latest C# features(`in`, `readonly ref struct`, `ReadOnlySpan<T>`).
+ObservableCollections introduces there generics version, `NotifyCollectionChangedEventHandler<T>` and `NotifyCollectionChangedEventArgs<T>`, it using latest C# features(`in`, `readonly ref struct`, `ReadOnlySpan<T>`).
+Also, Sort and Reverse will now be notified.

 ```csharp
 public delegate void NotifyCollectionChangedEventHandler<T>(in NotifyCollectionChangedEventArgs<T> e);